Terms of Business

-Contracting out – the Act does allow insurers to contract out of the Insurance Act with the exception of the abolition of basic contract clauses but if they do take this option they need to clearly highlight this prior to a contract being agreed.
+Contracting out – the Act does allow insurers to contract out of the Insurance Act except for the abolition of basic contract clauses but if they do take this option, they need to clearly highlight this prior to a contract being agreed.

 FAILURE TO DISCLOSE THESE FACTS MAY LEAVE YOU WITH NO COVER, A CLAIM NOT PAID OR A REDUCED CLAIMS PAYMENT.